 Check out our Stand-up Fishing page to learn more about how we fish for tuna aboard the VOYAGER.
 Our guide is chock full of information about the fish, the bait, the tackle and the stand-up style of fishing we do.
 We want you to know how we run our trips and what to expect... you will have a better and more productive time.

 For those of you not familiar with the boat, the VOYAGER is a 100 x 24-foot aluminum GULF CRAFT supercruiser equipped with three 825 HP Caterpillar® turbocharged diesel engines, two electrical power generators, and the latest communications and navigation equipment including two color fish-finders, three ship-to-shore radios, two radars, three GPS satellite positioning systems, autopilot, seawater temperature gauges, and a computer-based chart and plotting system.
 The VOYAGER is U.S. Coast Guard documented and inspected.
 The VOYAGER is fast, spacious and very comfortable for deep sea fishing.
 Some of her amenities include a heated and air conditioned cabin with booth seating, a full galley, heated handrails for cold weather fishing, and an upper sundeck with plenty of seating.

 Our dock at Point Pleasant Beach, NJ is only a ten-minute drive from Exit 98 on the Garden State Parkway.
-The real benefit is that our homeport is close to the fishing grounds and the riding time to the offshore grounds is only about four hours.
-An added benefit of the shorter ride is that it gives us more time and range to fish the southern offshore canyons, and gives us more flexibility when it comes to staying for a 'late bite'.
+But the real benefit is that our homeport is close to the tuna fishing grounds and the riding time to the offshore grounds is only five hours.
+An added benefit of the shorter ride is that it gives us more time and range to fish more southerly offshore canyons, and gives us more flexibility when it comes to staying for a 'late bite'.

-We offer better quality fishing trips for everyone and we hope you will join us during our 2014 tuna fishing season!
+We offer quality fishing trips for everyone and hope you join us during our 2018 tuna fishing season!